 Example: Hair Dresser

-Your Outcome: A 3 month marketing plan to launch a business.
+Your Outcome: A 3 month marketing plan with which to launch a business.
 Learn more…

-Your Outcome: Start building trust with new and existing customers.
+Your Outcome: A plan to build trust with new customers and increase it with existing ones.
 Learn more…

-Your Outcome: Have more loyal customers who keep coming back.
+Your Outcome: An increase in loyal customers who keep coming back.
 Learn more…